-We’ve just released our latest product: 20i Managed Virtual Private Servers.
+We’ve just released our latest product: 20i Managed Hosting on a Virtual Private Server.

 Last month I spoke to 20i Platform Developer Ricky Hayes about the new VPS, how they’re different, and the work that had to go into creating them.

 Hi Ricky – I’ve seen you’ve been busy on a new project lately – care to explain what that is?